jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

   - object: CATALOG, SCHEMA, TABLE, VIEW, FUNCTION, ANY FILE
   - privilege:
     - SELECT
-    - MODIFY: add, delete, and modify data to or from an object
+    - MODIFY: add, delete, and update data to or from an object
     - CREATE
     - READ_METADATA
     - USAGE: No effect! required to perform any action on a database object)